Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Which fonts do exhibit labels use?

 There are two main types of fonts: serif and sans-serif.
-Serif fonts have small decorative strokes at the edges of the letters, while sans-serif fonts lack these, yielding a cleaner and more modern appearance.
+Serif fonts have small decorative strokes at the edges of the letters.
+Sans-serif fonts lack these, yielding a cleaner and more modern appearance.

 Common serif font options for exhibit labels include Times, Garamond, Optima, and DM Serif Display.
 Sans-serif font choices include Helvetica, Arial, Open Sans, and Sarabun.